JustSeren/BOZANKAYA_CASE/README.md

 # BOZANKAYA_CASE
-Note: If you receive a "Failed to fetch temperature" error, it may be due to the limit on your API key for the weather app.
-If the number of requests exceeds the site's limit, the site will return this error.
+Note: If you encounter the error "Failed to fetch temperature," it is because my API key for the weather app has reached its request limit.
+When the request count exceeds the site’s limit, this error will be displayed.